Colombo, Sri Lanka

 Dehiwala and Mount Lavinia form a continuous coastal strip south of central Colombo where the city starts to feel more like a relaxed beach suburb.
 Parallel to the railway line you find a mix of older houses, small guesthouses and mid range hotels, many of them within a short walk of the sand.
 The beach itself is urban rather than pristine, but sunsets are often spectacular and there are several casual bars and restaurants where you can sit with your laptop for a while or simply unwind after work.
 Commuting into the centre takes longer, either by train along the coast or by road in heavy traffic, so this area works best for nomads with flexible hours who do not need to be in a coworking space at nine in the morning every day.
 In exchange you get more space for your money, easier access to the sea and a slower daily rhythm that many long term travellers appreciate.

-$ Budgetlong urban beachrelaxed coastal atmospheremany guesthouses and small hotelscheaper accommodation than the centre
+long urban beachrelaxed coastal atmospheremany guesthouses and small hotels+7

 🏛️ Top Attractions